official-inquiries/climate-action-us-senate-2014/pages/witnesses-ruckelshaus.md

 for use on bats, mice and fabric are "misbranded," within the meaning of Sections 2(z)(2) (c), (d) and (e) of fiFRA, 7 U.S.C. § 135.

-2. DD’I‘ when labeled with directions "for use by and distribution to only U.S. Public Health Service officials or for distribution by or on approval by the U.S. Public Health Service to other health service officials for control of vector diseases, for use by and distribution to the Public Health Service, USDA, and military for quarantine use; for use in prescription drugs to be dispensed only on [‘59] authorization by a certified medical doctor" along with the caution
+2. DDT when labeled with directions "for use by and distribution to only U.S. Public Health Service officials or for distribution by or on approval by the U.S. Public Health Service to other health service officials for control of vector diseases, for use by and distribution to the Public Health Service, USDA, and military for quarantine use; for use in prescription drugs to be dispensed only on [‘59] authorization by a certified medical doctor" along with the caution